danimelchor/clypi/docs/api/components.md

 Parameters:

 - `blocks`: a series of blocks of lines of strings to display side by side
+- `width`: the desired width of the box.
+If None, it will be set to the max width of the terminal.
+If negative, it will be set to the max width of the terminal - the number.
 - `padding`: the space between each block
 - `lines`: if the output should be returned as lines or as a string